 In the early 1850s, colliery proprieter James Harvey Insole’s growing fortunes enabled him to consider building a small country house.
 He chose a plot of pasture land between the Fairwater and Ely roads, probably due to its proximity to Cardiff and Llandaff.

 His successful business enabled him to partially retire in 1878, at the age of 57, at a time when he was refurbishing the house.
 The new tower, a smaller version of William Burges’ tower at Cardiff Castle must have caused much local interest.
 Commanding superb views over the countryside, it included a smoking room at the top.
 The house was also greatly extended, under the direction of George Robinson and Edwin Seward at a cost of £10,000, with the addition of bay windows, stone animals and gargoyles.

-The Old Dining Room survived these alterations and is of fine Gothic design.
+The Old Smoking Room survived these alterations and is of fine Gothic design.
 The room displays the beautiful ‘Four Seasons’ frieze, painted by Burges’ friend, Fred Weekes.
 Unlike a similar frieze at Cardiff Castle painted in light colours, here Fred Weekes’ decoration is richer and far more detailed.